efjimm/Cellulator/README.md

 ## Miscellaneous Notes

-Cellulator does not require any heap allocation for running the TUI, handling input, handling commands or saving to a file.
+Cellulator does not require any heap allocation for running the TUI, handling input, handling commands (not statements) or saving to a file.
 This means that Cellulator *should* continue to function on OOM and allow for saving the current file, though this is relatively untested.